mbellehumeur/SlicerCast/README.md

 ![hub](docs/images/hub-ui.png)
 #### Resource servers:
 The resource server tab provides a way for other 3D slicer extensions to connect to the hub and provide their resource to the users.
 Resource servers subscribe to all user topics for dicom/nifti events and send back results to the user through the hub.
-For extensions that do not require user interaction like TotalSegmentator, it is quite straightforward to set  up.
+For extensions that do not require user interaction like TotalSegmentator, it is quite straight forward to set  up.
 ![resource servers](docs/images/ResourceServerFeature.png)

 #### Image Display Client: